-After telling the inspirational development of Permeable Proflow Pavers™ we are here to share an ultimate guide.
+After telling the inspirational development of Permeable Proflow Pavers™ we are here to share an ultimate guide on Permeable Proflow Pavers™ the only natural renewable permeable paver system available.
+Permeable Proflow Pavers™ were invented by Stubby D. Warmbold at Black Locust Lumber based on several decades of experience.
 We summarised everything you need to know about what architectural projects use this product made of Black Locust wood and its installation.

 Why use wood pavers?
 Nature in its purity

-In our previous article we have discussed why it is beneficial and a sustainable choice to use wood pavers.
-Today environmental friendliness plays a major part when coming to a final decision on what material to select in any architectural project.
+In our previous article, we have discussed why it is beneficial and a sustainable choice to use wood permeable pavers.
+Today, environmental friendliness plays a major part when coming to a final decision on what material to select in any architectural project.
+Wood material has a better impact on the environment than concrete or asphalt.
+Using wood as a material in architecture is recognized by green building rating systems as well.
 Wood pavers have a low carbon footprint due to the purity of the product.
-No chemicals or high energy intensive production methods are not required to produce it compared to other paver materials.
+No chemicals or high energy-intensive production methods are not required to produce it compared to other paver materials.

 Permeable Proflow Pavers™ is the first Black Locust wooden pavers design in the world.

 With deep roots in forestry we have always insisted on using Black Locust wood as a material for our products.
 The reason for that is that the wood has a natural longevity of 50+ years and has rot-resistant, and anti-fungal properties without the help of any toxic chemicals.
 No oils, stains, or paint are necessary to maintain its beauty.
 We have found that this makes Black Locust a perfect type of wood for sustainable architecture.